Seanny123/Seanny123/README.md

 Pronouns: He/Him

-I'm punk trained in Electrical Engineering and Theoretical Neuroscience, but now mostly building computery tools for scientists.
+I'm a punk trained in Electrical Engineering and Theoretical Neuroscience, but now mostly building computery tools for scientists.
 You can reach me casually via Twitter.
 I also have [a blog](https://seanaubin.com/) that usually updates once a year.

 ## Employment